womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-writing-your-smart-contract/0-dapp-overview.md

 - Pass in a unique event ID for the event the user wishes to withdraw funds from
 - Ensure that at least 7 days has passed since the event
 - Find the difference in the number of guests who rsvp’d and guests who checked in
-- Multiple the deposit amount times the discrepancy of guests between rsvp and check in and send the amount back to the owner
+- Multiply the deposit amount times the discrepancy of guests between rsvp and check in and send the amount back to the owner

 ### Events and Subgraphs